Skip to main content

 Outside basis explained

-Outside basis is the tax cost of your ownership interest in Craft Pod.
-The Internal Revenue Service uses it to decide how much loss you can deduct and whether any distribution is taxable.
+Outside basis is the IRS-defined tax cost of your ownership in Craft Pod.
+It determines how much loss you can deduct and whether any distributions are taxable.

 Contributor type